 If you experience one-way audio or your number does not ring, even when your device says "Registered", you probably need to enable Port Forwarding on your internet router.

 When a call comes through to our network for your number, we send that call through to you via the internet.
-If your device is connected directly to the internet, for example a mobile phone on 3G (using a softphone such as Zoiper), the call will come directly to your device.
+If your device is connected directly to the internet, for example, a mobile phone on 3G (using a softphone such as Zoiper), the call will come directly to your device.
 The softphone will ring and you will be able to hear the person on the other side.

 If however your device is connected to the internet through a modem/router (eg. via Wi-Fi or network cable), the call from our network is sent to your modem/router (which is providing the internet connection) and not to your device directly, as your device is actually on a private network sitting behind your modem/router.

-In order for your VoIP device to receive calls and all the associated media (audio) for those call, your modem/router needs to know that it must send this traffic to the VoIP device on your network.
+In order for your VoIP device to receive calls and all the associated media (audio) for that call, your modem/router needs to know that it must send this traffic to the VoIP device on your network.

-If your modem/router has not been setup to do this, it will try to "guess" where it should send the VoIP traffic to.
+If your modem/router has not been set up to do this, it will try to "guess" where it should send the VoIP traffic to.
 This might work sometimes but is very erratic and you may find issues with registering your device on our network and/or only receiving one-way audio on calls (you cannot hear the person on the other end).

-You need to setup a "rule" on your modem/router so that it knows it should send all VoIP traffic to your VoIP device.
+You need to set up a "rule" on your modem/router so that it knows it should send all VoIP traffic to your VoIP device.